endymion1818/deliciousreverie/content/post/developers-guide-professional-development.md

 +++

 I got asked today why I was applying to attend two different conferences this year.
-Neither of these conferences were cheap; on top of these my company generously provides me with access to 2 learning platforms as well.
+Neither of these conferences were cheap; I feel very lucky to have a training budget where I work.
+On top of these my company generously provides me with access to 2 learning platforms as to help me become a better developer.
 As well as that, I pay for another learning platform myself.
 Is so much needed to keep ahead?

 Is any of it really necessary?